What is web accessibility – simple desktop checks

 The web accessibility guidelines are detailed, covering both physical and cognitive disabilities.
 However, there are some basic checks that anyone can run that may give an idea of the sorts of problems people may face.

 Can you tab around the screen?
 For those who do not use a mouse it’s important to be able to access each area of a site.
 Blind users cannot see a mouse cursor and so rely on text-to-speech software to tell them where the focus is on the page.
-Similarly, those with mobility disabilities (that prevent them from using a mouse) need visual clues as to where they are.
-Also, don’t forget to check that pop-up windows can be closed without using a mouse.
+Similarly, those with mobility disabilities need visual clues as to where they are.
+Don’t forget to check that pop-up windows can be closed without using a mouse.

 For those with low vision, colour blindness or reading disabilities such as dyslexia, being able to adjust the colours on a screen can be important.
 Hence the contrast ratio between the text and background needs to meet minimum standards, as set out in WCAG.
 Download a free colour contrast analyser to check you content.